bkaplan-github/bulleted-list/README.md

 The class(es) applied to the items on mobile displays.

 ## Future Enhancements
 Add support for numbered lists.
 Add support for cycling of colors for bullets and list items.
+Add color picker for the colors.